-If you are a new employee or are newly eligible for the Group's health insurance coverage through Marketplace SHOP you are not eligible for special enrollment periods until you have completed the 30, 60 or 90 day waiting period, as determined by Group.
+if you are a new employee or are newly eligible for the Group's health insurance coverage through Marketplace SHOP you are not eligible for special enrollment periods until you have completed the 30, 60 or 90 day waiting period, as determined by Group.

-1.5 Special Eligibility and Enrollment Rule for Native Americans enroll in a health plan offered through the Marketplace will need to provide documentation showing membership in a federally recognized tribe.
+1.5 Special Eligibility and Enrollment Rule for Native Americans offered through the Marketplace will need to provide documentation showing membership in a federally recognized tribe.